sifatulrabbi/filepatrol/README.md

 # Todo

 - [ ] watches for changes in a dir or in a file.
+    - [ ] also watches for changes in the dirs within the parent dir.
 - [ ] runs a user command when any changes are noticed.
 - [ ] ignores user specified files or .gitignore files if a .gitignore is present in the dir.
 - [ ] uses a cli to get user input